Scottish Widows hands £30bn of disputed SLA mandate to BlackRock

-The Financial Times reported last week that Schroders and Lloyds were in talks, with the asset manager reportedly offering a “joint-venture sweetener” in the form of a possible take in its Cazenove Capital wealth management arm.
+The Financial Times reported last week that Schroders and Lloyds were in talks, with the asset manager reportedly offering a “joint-venture sweetener” in the form of a possible stake in its Cazenove Capital wealth management arm.

 Schroders subsequently confirmed the discussions in a stock exchange announcement, saying it was in talks “with a view to working closely together in parts of the wealth sector.”

 Lloyds said in a statement today: “The group is also near to finalising arrangements in respect of the remaining £80bn of assets that are within the scope of the asset management review, and will provide an update in due course.”